Norway is a beautiful country filled with natural beauty, maybe best known for its fjords and mountains.

 Rjukan–Notodden Industrial Heritage Site

 Rjukan and Notodden in Telemark, are industrial towns, great examples of industrial development and social transformation that took place at the beginning of the 20th century.
-Explore Rjukan, ride the Gaustabanen and Krossobanen, visit the Norwegian Industrial Workers Museum and walk the Saboteur’s trail in our escorted tour of Telemark and South Norway.
+Explore Rjukan, ride the Gaustabanen and Krossobanen, visit the Norwegian Industrial Workers Museum and walk the Saboteur’s trail.

 West Norwegian Fjords – Geirangerfjord and Nærøyfjord (2005)

 Part of the west Norwegian fjord landscape, Geirangerfjord and Naeroyfjord, among the world’s longest and deepest fjords, are considered scenically outstanding.

 Norway also has a few sites on the tentative list of UNESCO.
 The tentative list is properties that each State Party consider for nomination.